maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-`HildonTouchSelectorColumn <HildonTouchSelectorColumn>`_ object represents a visible column in `HildonTouchSelector <HildonTouchSelector>`_ .
+:class:`HildonTouchSelectorColumn` object represents a visible column in :class:`HildonTouchSelector` .
 It allows to manage the cell renderers related to each column.